Millstone Township wildfire 'detained' as of Sunday

 According to Smith, the first fire suppression unit arrived on scene within 10 minutes.
 “From that point forward, 28 volunteer fire departments from five counties spent almost three days battling a very large forest fire.”
 He also said there were 13 county, state and federal volunteer support organizations that assisted, and four different EMS stations from three counties to provide medical standby.

-Zents said the volunteer services built fire lines around the camps and homes in the area that allowed firefighters to “aggressively knock down the bulk of the flames” to deem it under control Thursday evening.
+Zents said the volunteer services built fire lines around the camps and homes in the area thereby allowing firefighters to “aggressively knock down the bulk of the flames” to deem it under control Thursday evening.

 There are no structural damages reported at this time.
 There were a few instances of some vehicles backing into trees, and a UTV breaking down in the fire zone, according to Smith.

-Zents said this was a result of teamwork across all five counties involved in the emergency response.
+Zents said this was a result of teamwork across all five of the counties involved in the emergency response.

 “The whole process is about teamwork.
 Teamwork that involves so many individuals and agencies.
 From the 911 Center dispatchers who took the numerous calls and dispatched the fire and ambulance services, to their continued updates and fulfilling mutual aid requests, all the while – while still handling separate emergency incidents that was occurring; to the volunteer fire departments and ambulance services who responded to and worked tirelessly to protect properties while risking their wellbeing; to the emergency management personnel who fulfilled many resource requests to aid in the extinguishment of fire and for making sure all communities within the county had fire protection while this major incident was occurring.
 It really wasn’t a one county effort, but five counties and their agencies.
 Every one of the agencies that I mentioned in all five counties brought this to a successful conclusion,” Zents said.